atong01/BalabanLineIntersection/docs/index.rst

 of I with a binary search, which then allows a :math:`O(1 + #Intersections)` per segment search for stair intersections.

+For the optimal algorithm to locate the stair location, denoted *Loc(s)* for segment s, for a given strip :math:`\langle b,e\rangle`, i.e. which two stairs the left endpoint of segment *s* lies between, we can incorporate knowledge of the same segments location in a slightly different but similar set of stairs, namely the stairs of either the left or right strip of the current strip.

 The idea here is to use stair location of the child nodes of the current node to locate the segments in I. Specifically, by including every 4th stair in the father node's staircase in the current staircase.
-Intuitively, this increases the current staircase size by a constant factor, which won't change the time complexities of any of the sub processes'.
+Intuitively, this increases the current staircase size by a constant factor, which won't change the time complexities of any of the sub processes.

 We denote the father staircase of staircase :math:`Q` as :math:`Q_{ft}`.